Quaker Intentional Village-Canaan

 How we live

 We are thriving in a range of green homes such as strawbale, slip and chip timberframe, stickbuilt, passive solar; many of us built our own.
-Many of us farm our land organically, raise chickens and sheep and other livestock, and produce piles of pesto, and we also support several local farms.
-We use Quaker processes in our self-government, including consensus that seeks God's will, discernment, and the clearness process, and we value equality, diversity of experience and viewpoints, and deep listening.
+Many of us farm our land organically, raise chickens, sheep, and other livestock, and produce piles of pesto.
+We also support several local farms through CSA shares (that's Community Supported Agriculture).
+We use Quaker processes in our self-government, including consensus that seeks God's will, discernment, and the clearness process.
+We value equality, diversity of experience and viewpoints, and deep listening.
 We come together around five guiding intentions:

 Our Five Intentions

-We believe community can be a means to advance the following five intentions:
+We believe conscious culture creation in community can be a means to advance our intentions:

-5. To include a good measure of joy, fun, outreach, and service in our lives as we strive to meet the first four objectives.
+5. To include a good measure of joy, fun, creativity, and service in our lives

-We believe that our communities' success in achieving these five intentions will be aided by memberships diverse in race, age, ethnicity, sexual preference, and economic situations, and therefore it is our aim to gather communities whose members are diverse in these ways as well as others.
+We believe that our community's success in achieving these five intentions will be aided by membership diverse in race, age, ethnicity, gender, sexual preference, and economic situations, and therefore it is our aim to gather a community whose members are diverse in these ways as well as others.

-If you have questions about QIV-C and would like to find out more or visit us, please e-mail qiv-c@qivp .org or call Spee Braun at 518-392-0891 (between 9 and 9 please).
+If you have questions about QIV-C and would like to find out more or visit us, please e-mail info@qivp.org or call Sandra Beer at 518-392-1971 (between 7pm-9pm ET please).

 • Earthcare (care for the environment)